gogrow-dev/safe_polymorphic/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/1b0a4b92bbee2be50dc1/maintainability)](https://codeclimate.com/github/gogrow-dev/safe_polymorphic/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/1b0a4b92bbee2be50dc1/test_coverage)](https://codeclimate.com/github/gogrow-dev/safe_polymorphic/test_coverage)

-An ActiveRecord extension which allows us to safely use polymorphic associations, by validating which classes are allowed to be related to, while also adding some helper methods.
+ActiveRecord extension which allows us to safely use polymorphic associations, by validating which classes are allowed to be related to, while also adding scopes and helper methods.

 The base idea was taken from this blogpost: [Improve ActiveRecord Polymorphic Associations - Head of engineering at Product Hunt](https://blog.rstankov.com/allowed-class-names-in-activerecord-polymorphic-associations/).